binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 You should see the same result if you have a look in the running container's
 `/proc/self/cgroup` file.

 Within each cgroup resides a collection of files specific to the controlled resource, some of which are used to limit aspects of the resource, some of which are used for monitoring aspects of the resource.
 They should be fairly obvious what they are, based on their names.
 You can not exceed the resource limits of the cgroup that your cgroup is nested within.
 There are ways in which you can get visibility into any containers resource usage.
-One quick and simple way is with the
+One quick and simple way is with the:
 [`docker stats`](https://docs.docker.com/engine/reference/commandline/stats/)` [containerId]`
 command, which will give you a line with your containers CPU usage, Memory usage and Limit, Net I/O, Block I/O, Number of PIDs.
 There are so many other sources of container resource usage.
 Check the [Docker engine runtime metrics](https://docs.docker.com/engine/admin/runmetrics/) documentation for additional details.